Yongchuan International Tournament: History

 The Four Nations Tournament was held in Guangzhou annually before 2010.
-When Guangzhou renounced to host the tournament due to celebrating the 2010 Asian Games, Yongchuan District of Chongqing was agreed to take over the hosting right by the Chinese Football Association (CFA).
-The tournament was hosted by Yongchuan between January 2011 and January 2014.
-In 2015, considering for better preparation for the 2015 FIFA Women's World Cup, CFA moved the tournament to Shenzhen, which was closer to China women's national football team's winter training base Guangzhou.
+When Guangzhou renounced to host the tournament due to celebrating the 2010 Asian Games, Yongchuan District of Chongqing was granted the hosting right by the Chinese Football Association (CFA).
+The tournament was hosted in Yongchuan between January 2011 and January 2014.
+In 2015, considering for better preparation for the 2015 FIFA Women's World Cup, CFA moved the tournament to Shenzhen, which was closer to China women's national football team's winter training base in Guangzhou.
 Yongchuan International Tournament was set as a compensation.
 England and Australia were invited to the inaugural edition in October 2015.